Endive salad boats with apple, blue cheese, bacon & walnuts

 endive (Witlof) salad boats with apple, blue cheese, bacon and walnuts

-Commonly known as Belgian endive or Chicory, this crunchy salad leaf is also known as Witlof.
-It is pale in colour with a slightly bitter and nutty flavour that is super crunchy.
-You can eat it raw or cooked, but since its summer I wanted to do a salad of sorts with lots of different elements.
 Vibrant Granny Smith apples, fennel and celery make up the vegetable component, and creamy blue cheese and crispy bacon the savoury and salty part.
-A few chopped up walnuts add lovely crunch and they go so well with everything else here.
+A few chopped-up walnuts add a lovely crunch and they go so well with everything else here.
 Think Waldorf salad.
-I drizzled over my all-time favourite maple vinaigrette dressing which added sweetness to offset the bitterness.
+I drizzled over my all-time favourite maple vinaigrette dressing (from my pear and blue cheese salad) which added sweetness to offset the bitterness.

 endive salad boats with apple, blue cheese, bacon and walnuts with a maple vinaigrette dressing